 So, how can you live in Europe for three months?
 Keep reading and I’ll fill you in!

 One of the easiest ways to travel around Europe and live there for up to 90 days is by taking advantage of the Schengen area.
 Essentially, it’s a collection of countries all over Europe that have an agreement when it comes to tourists from certain nations.

 As many countries are in the EU, there is freedom of movement rules for their residents.
 This gets carried over temporarily for visitors.

 So, you can stay 90 days within a 180-day period, which means you can live in Europe for three months without having to get a visa.
 It doesn’t have to be in the same country, you can move between the Schengen area countries and that’s all within the same 90-day period.

-There are some countries that aren’t in the Schengen, like Croatia, Ireland, the UK, and more.
+There are some countries that aren’t in the Schengen, like Albania, Ireland, the UK, and more.
 These all have their own rules regarding visa-less entries, but most of them are three months or 90 days, with the UK offering a massive six-month visa-less entry for US citizens.

 The main thing to note is that legally you can’t work on a Schengen visa-less entry arrangement.
 So, if you need to work on the road, or get a temporary job while you’re living in Europe, you need an actual work visa first.

 Whether you need to work on the road or not is going to depend on how much you’ve saved up beforehand.
 If you can roughly work out a budget per day and line it up with what you have saved up, you’ll be able to see if you need to get a job or work in exchange for accommodation along the way.